Data modeling in Azure Cosmos DB

 {"id": "1000","name": "Deep Dive into Azure Cosmos DB", "pub-id": "mspress"}

-In the above example, we've dropped the unbounded collection on the publisher document.
+In this example, we've dropped the unbounded collection on the publisher document.
 Instead we just have a reference to the publisher on each book document.

 How do I model many-to-many relationships?